 The math department uses either your ACT mathematics score, SAT mathematics score, ACCUPLACER QAS score, or any college level mathematics courses (including dual enrollment) you have taken to assess your preparedness for a particular course.

-The Office of Admissions schedules and administers the ACCUPLACER QAS exam for UL Lafayette.
-For information about scheduling and taking the exam, please contact the Office of Admissions.
+The Office of Counceling and Testing schedules and administers the ACCUPLACER QAS exam for UL Lafayette.
+For information about scheduling and taking the exam, please call them at 337-482-6480.

 For information about scheduling a placement or credit exam, visit our exam scheduling page.